microsoftgraph/group-membership-management/README.md

 The following script:
 1. Grants all functions access to App Configuration.
-2. Grants SecurityGroup, MembershipAggregator, and GraphUpdater functions access to storage account.
+2. Grants GroupMembershipObtainer, MembershipAggregator, and GraphUpdater functions access to storage account.

 From your `PowerShell 7.x` command prompt navigate to the `Scripts/PostDeployment` folder of your `Public` repo, run these commands, and follow the instructions on the screen: